-A great night of refreshing sleep is eluding most Americans.
-According to the National Sleep Foundation’s 2013 International Bedroom Poll 56 percent of people between the ages of 25 and 55 get an insufficient amount of sleep on workdays.
+A great night of refreshing sleep is eluding a majority of people.
+According to the National Sleep Foundation’s 2020 International Bedroom Poll 56 percent of people between the ages of 25 and 55 get an insufficient amount of sleep on workdays.
 On non-workdays individuals are then more likely to oversleep.
 They spend an additional 45 minutes catching Z’s in an attempt to compensate for accrued workweek sleep debt.
 Why are we constantly playing sleep-catch up during free time?
 As a society we are socially jet lagged.
 Social jet lag is the difference between sleep patterns on work days and free days.

 These inconsistent sleeping habits result in sleep loss that is reminiscent of flying west across several time zones every Friday evening and traveling back East come Monday morning.
 The pattern reveals a critical disparity between society-imposed obligations, like work and family commitments, and our innate biological clock.
 Social jet lag might not sound like a big deal.
 What’s an hour or two of sleep lost here and there?
 But the chronic misalignment between our social and biological clocks is wreaking havoc on our health.
 Large-scale epidemiological studies have pointed a finger at short sleep duration for it’s causative role in the nationwide obesity crisis.